jack-king1/jack-king1.github.io/_posts/2018-3-13-Breakout.md

 - c++
 - low level programming
 - Breakout
+- Arkanoid
 - Game Programming
 comments: true
 published: true
 ---
-**Breakout Game** The game Galaga/Breakout.
+**Breakout Game** The game Arkanoid/Breakout.
 This is a single player break the block game.
 The balls collide with the blocks at the top of the screen.
 The player gets points every time the player removes a block by colliding the ball with blocks.<br/>

 #### What techniques did i use?